Stregsystem TUI Written in gnuCOBOL

 Self-imposed Limitations

-The reason for not looking much into COBOL flavour or libraries is to avoid limiting my experience.
+The reason for not looking much into COBOL flavours or libraries is to avoid limiting my experience.
 I want to experience the "real COBOL", and by that I mean restricting myself to:

 • Using fixed-format COBOL with traditional punch card conventions.